ginnykatz/purewaterbrew/README.md

 **Motives**

 This story map aims to engage an audience in the story of Pure Water Brew and the evolving conversation surrounding water reuse.
 Based on the actions of Clean Water Services in Hillsboro Oregon, this engagement tool will be used as presentation support in the International Singapore Water Week 2018 and will further serve as a website extension for the Clean Water Services Website.

 **Project Description**

-This multimedia story map will use the video template for of Dr. Zhao’s story map examples, located at [link].
-This story map will include interactive maps, videos, images, graphic design, D3 Geovisual analytics (Heatmaps, Twitter Word Clouds, Hexagonal Cholopleth Map).
-These charts and data displays will mainly focus on the changing conversation surrounding Pure Water Brew and water reuse.
+This presentation uses Webslides.js [https://github.com/webslides/WebSlides].
+This story map will include interactive maps, videos, images, graphic design, D3 Geovisual analytics .
+These charts and data displays will mainly focus on using beer the changing conversation surrounding water reuse.